Snory/RobinOnTheWayBlog/content/blog/Blender/index.md

 ---
 title: To learn a Blender
 date: "2023-08-03T10:00:00.000Z"
-description: "Follow along as I am going to learn a secrets of Blender"
+description: "Explore with me the secrets of Blender as I am trying to master it"
 ---

 ## Table of Contents